slashpass/slashpass-private-server/README.md

 [![Build Status](https://travis-ci.org/talpor/password-scale.svg?branch=master)](https://travis-ci.org/talpor/password-scale)

-slashpass is a Slack command to manage shared passwords between the members of a channel in Slack.
+Slashpass is a Slack command designed to facilitate secure password sharing among members of a Slack channel.

-This project was build focused in establishing a communication where the trustness between parties is not required, using the asymmetric algorithm RSA to share encrypted information point to point and where the only participant allowed to read the stored passwords is the _Password Server_, who is different and independent for each client.
+This project focuses on enabling communication in environments where mutual trust between parties is not required.
+Slashpass uses RSA, an asymmetric encryption algorithm, to securely share encrypted information point-to-point.
+Only the dedicated and independent Password Server for each client has the ability to decrypt and read the stored passwords, ensuring that only authorized participants can access sensitive information.

 ## Commands